-The transceiver must present the transceiver cable transmit characteristics specified in 7.2.4 to the receive pair.
-Asymmetry as seen on the receive pair shall not exceed ± 2 nsec for a ± 200 mV peak sinusoidal input from the coaxial cable.
+The transceiver must present the transceiver cable drive characteristics specified in 7.2.4 to the receive pair.

 The signal from the coaxial cable shall pass through AC coupling with an appropriate time constant before proceeding to the receive pair.
-The time constant should compensate for the coaxial cable pulse distortion.
+The time constant should compensate for the coaxial cable timing distortion.

 At the start of a frame reception from the coaxial cable, no more than 5 bits (five 100 ns bit cells) of information may be received from the coaxial cable and not transmitted onto the receive pair.
-In addition, it is permissible for the first bit sent over the receive pair to contain encoding phase violations or invalid data, however all successive bits of the frame shall be valid and meet encoding rules.
-The steady-state propagation delay between the coaxial cable and the receive pair output shall not exceed 50 ns.
-There are no signal inversions between the coaxial cable and the transceiver cable receive pair.
+In addition, it is permissible for the first bit sent over the receive pair (the sixth bit from the coaxial cable, worst case) to contain encoding phase violations or invalid data.
+However, all successive bits of the frame shall be valid and meet encoding rules.
+The seventh bit seen on the coaxial cable must be guaranteed valid on the receive pair.